 Judge orders Hunter Biden to turn over financial records

 BATESVILLE, Ark.
-(KAIT) - An Independence County circuit judge Monday ordered Hunter Biden to turn over his financial records in an ongoing paternity case.
+(KAIT/Gray News) - An Independence County circuit judge ordered Hunter Biden to turn over his financial records in an ongoing paternity case.

 With heavy police and Secret Service presence both inside and outside the courtroom, the judge first addressed the topic of redacted information.

-According to our reporter Hayden Savage, who was in the courtroom, Meyer said there were documents that had been redacted “had no reason to be.”
+According to KAIT reporter Hayden Savage, who was in the courtroom, Meyer said some documents that were redacted “had no reason to be.”

 The judge moved to have the documents unredacted.

-Biden’s lawyer then countered that a national news outlet had reported information included in those redacted documents, insinuating that Roberts’ counsel had leaked the information.
+Biden’s lawyer then countered that a national news outlet reported information included in those redacted documents, insinuating that Roberts’ counsel leaked the information.

 Roberts’ lawyer denied the accusations.